How much fertilizer does canola need?

 Overall need

-Soil tests will indicate soil reserves, but available carryover nitrogen can be difficult to predict.
-Often about half the soil test N is immobilized and not available to this year’s crop.
+Soil tests will indicate soil nitrogen (N) reserves, but availability can be difficult to predict.
+Often about half the soil test is immobilized and not available to this year’s crop.

 Canola Encyclopedia chapter on nitrogen management